| Melbourne — loading...

 The Family Verdict

-Brighton is a genuinely excellent family suburb.
-Strong schools, safe streets, and enough weekend activities to keep everyone busy.
-The premium pricing reflects the demand from families who’ve done the research.
+Brighton is a genuinely excellent family suburb — arguably one of Melbourne’s best.
+Strong schools, safe streets, beach access, and enough weekend activities to keep everyone busy.
+The premium pricing reflects the demand from families who have done the research.
+If your budget can handle it, Brighton delivers on every metric that matters to parents.

 Nearby Family-Friendly Suburbs